Gateway Protocol Self Reported Market Capitalization Achieves $1.89 Million (GWP)

 Gateway Protocol Token Profile

-Gateway Protocol launched on February 23rd, 2022.
+Gateway Protocol’s genesis date was February 23rd, 2022.
 Gateway Protocol’s total supply is 3,000,000,000 tokens and its circulating supply is 27,063,134 tokens.
 Gateway Protocol’s official message board is medium.com/@gw.protocol.
+Gateway Protocol’s official website is www.gwprotocol.com.
 Gateway Protocol’s official Twitter account is @gwprotocol and its Facebook page is accessible here.
-Gateway Protocol’s official website is www.gwprotocol.com.

-It is usually not possible to purchase alternative cryptocurrencies such as Gateway Protocol directly using US dollars.
-Investors seeking to acquire Gateway Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Gateway Protocol using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Gateway Protocol directly using U.S. dollars.
+Investors seeking to acquire Gateway Protocol should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Gateway Protocol using one of the exchanges listed above.

 Receive News & Updates for Gateway Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gateway Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.